How much rubbish does your family dispose of in a day? Now think about what a YEAR’s worth of your trash looks like…

 …it’s Bea Johnson’s family waste for ALL of 2016!
 Crazy, right?
 Bea is a Zero Waste lifestyle expert whose guideline comprises the “5R’s: Refuse, Reduce, Reuse, Recycle, and Rot (and only in that order).”

 So what exactly is zero waste, how do you achieve it, and is it even possible to do with a family in Singapore?
-Sassy Mama’s Managing Director, Emilie de Cannart and her young family took this challenge on, embracing the zero waste lifestyle.
+Sassy Mama’s CEO, Emilie de Cannart and her young family took this challenge on, embracing the zero waste lifestyle.
 Here are all her tips, the challenges she faced and the ultimate question:

 Has it been worthwhile, personally and financially?

 Tell us briefly about how you put your Zero Waste Lifestyle into practice?

 It all started in 2015 with a workshop by Marra Hensby from My Pure Earth.
 She warned us about the dangerous chemicals found in common house cleaning products and why we should avoid them.
 She then taught us how to make safe and eco-friendly house cleaning products using natural ingredients like vinegar, Castile soap, essential oils and baking soda.
 I have never looked back!

 It was about that time that I also started replacing plastic with glass as much as possible, mainly because I wanted to use materials that wouldn’t leak any chemicals into our food/beverages.
 I replaced plastic water bottles with glass/stainless steel bottles, plastic containers with glass containers, canned tomatoes with tomatoes in glass jars etc. I also started replacing all paper-based products in my house with recycled paper or eco-friendly versions.